What is the expected performance standard?

 Each of the areas of practice in which accreditation is offered has it own specific assessment requirements.

-Note: Assessment requirements for 2013 can now be downloaded from the 2013 Program page.
+2014 Assessment Requirements can now be downloaded from the 2014 Program page.